joanvelja/Confidently_Exiting/blogpost.md

         <td style="text-align: center; padding: 10px;">
             <img src="./blogpost_images/plots/Final Plot Squad Flops.png" style="max-width: 100%; height: auto;">
             <br>
-            <div style="margin-top: 10px;"><b>FLOPs per sample</b> for T5-Large and T5-Finetuned with <i>No</i>, <i>Fixed</i>, or <i>Decaying</i> reduction applied to the matrix</div>
+            <div style="margin-top: 10px;"><b>FLOPs per sample during confidence estimation</b> for T5-Large and T5-Finetuned with <i>No</i>, <i>Fixed</i>, or <i>Decaying</i> reduction applied to the matrix</div>
         </td>
     </tr>
     <tr>
         <td colspan="2" style="text-align: left; padding: 10px; font-size: 14px;">
-            <a id='figure-5'> <b>Figure 5:</a> Performance on Question-Answering Task:</b> Comparison of model performance in terms of F1 score and the amount of FLOPs generated per sample.
+            <a id='figure-6'> <b>Figure 6:</a> Performance on Question-Answering Task:</b> Comparison of model performance in terms of F1 score and the amount of FLOPs generated per sample.
 The minimum exit layer was set to 7 for T5-Large and 2 for T5-Large Finetuned, with the confidence set at 0.9 for both.
 The amount of FLOPs represents the average from 100 samples and the dataset used is SQuAD.
         </td>
     </tr>
 </table>